viniciusfbb/ipub-refit/README.md

 The iPub Refit is a library to consume REST services in a very simple way, declaring only one interface and is created by the iPub team.

+You don't have to deal with string manipulation, url encoding, json manipulation, client settings.
+This is all done by us, you just need to declare the header of the api rest that will be consumed.

 This project inspired / based on the existing [Refit in .Net], and it turns your REST API into a live interface:

   ```delphi